theTrackSuitDev/SPDB-angular/README.md

 First, ensure the MongoDB server is running and uses the default port 27017.

+Download the 'resources' zip archive, provided in the SPDB repo and extract its contents.
-Then open a terminal of you choice and navigate to the 'Rest-api' folder, provided in the SPDB repo.
+Then open a terminal of you choice and navigate to the 'Rest-api' folder.

 Install the API dependencies:
 ```sh